SystemsCyber/ShimDLL/README.md

 https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022

-Running the installer should give a window that looks like this and you can select the Modify button.
+Running the installer should give a window that looks like this, and you can select the Modify button.
 ![VisualStudioInstaller.png](VisualStudioInstaller.png)

 Visual Studio is pretty big, so we want to keep the installation minimal.
 Select only the Desktop development with C++ under the Workloads tab, then press install or close.
 ![ModifyingVisualStudioBuildTools.png](ModifyingVisualStudioBuildTools.png)

-This should setup our build environment in Windows.
+This should set up our build environment in Windows.

 ### Visual Studio Code